-2.2 Key Features of the Prescribed Content for A-Level H2 Economics
+2.2 Key Features of the Prescribed Content for A-Level H1 Economics

-The H2 Economics syllabus is designed through a thematic approach, which reflects a coherent flow of the content and enables students to appreciate the interrelations between economic concepts, theories and principles.
+The H1 Economics syllabus is designed through a thematic approach, which reflects a coherent flow of the content and enables students to appreciate the interrelations between economic concepts, theories and principles.

-The H2 Economics syllabus is organised around three major themes that are selected to structure the learning of students in a progressive manner.
-The selection of the themes emphasises the disciplinarity of Economics.
-In addition, the themes consist of fundamental economic concepts which are essential for the study of Economics at the tertiary level.
-Students will examine economic phenomena beginning with the individual and societal levels (microeconomic analysis), followed by the national and global levels (macroeconomic analysis).
+The H1 Economics syllabus is organised around three major themes that are selected to structure the learning of students in a progressive manner.
+The selection of the themes emphasises the disciplinarity of economics.
+In addition, the themes consist of fundamental economic concepts which allow students to have a deeper appreciation of economics.
+Students will examine economic phenomena beginning with the individual and societal levels (microeconomic analysis), followed by the national level (macroeconomic analysis).